UK House Price Growth by Postcode: Tracking Capital Appreciation via API

 Why postcode-level price growth matters

 National house price indices — Halifax, Nationwide, ONS — tell you that UK house prices rose X% last year.
-What they don't tell you is whether your postcode did better or worse.
-A flat in Bristol city centre and a terrace in a pit village commuter belt have almost nothing in common as investments, even if they're in the same region.
+They don't tell you whether your postcode did better or worse.
+A flat in Bristol city centre and a terrace in a pit-village commuter belt have almost nothing in common as investments, even in the same region.

 Outcode-level price growth data bridges that gap.
 An outcode is the first part of a UK postcode: SW1A, LS1, M4.
 It covers a tight geographic cluster — typically a few streets to a few square kilometres — which tracks micro-market trends that national indices smooth out completely.